-Applications for this course are open to First Nations, Métis, and Inuit participants residing in Canada only.
+Applications for this course are open to First Nations (status or non-status), Métis, and Inuit participants residing in Canada only.

 Indigenous women traditionally held places of honour, respect, and leadership within their families and communities as our advisors and caretakers of life, lands, and resources.
 Indigenous women are natural leaders and decision-makers; keepers of knowledge, culture and language; protectors of land and water; activists and cycle-breakers.
 Indigenous women are reclaiming their rightful place as leaders.
 This course supports Indigenous women in revitalizing roles and responsibilities and reclaiming places of honour and respect as leaders within their communities and organizations.

 This course is grounded in relational practices and will guide you to identify and connect with cultural values, build upon your already trusted leadership capacities for community-led, community-driven development, and create spaces for social change.

 This seven-week course will provide you with opportunities to learn and explore the abundance of strengths and gifts that live within you and your community.
 This course reflects Indigenous teachings, relational leadership models, and approaches.
 Principles and tools are also shared.

 This course is for First Nations (status or non-status), Métis, and Inuit women of all ages and backgrounds who have some prior leadership experience and are interested in engaging in social change and becoming active members of a national network of supportive Indigenous leaders.

 Benefits and Learning Objectives

 - Reflect upon lived experiences and leadership practices for personal strengths and motivations.